What is Shoulder Tendon Pain?

-Shoulder pain is one of the most commonly reported conditions.
-The shoulder is made up of several joints combined with muscles and tendons that make it possible for your arm to have an extensive range of motion.
-Due to the complex structure of the shoulder, it is vulnerable to many different types of pain and problems.
+The shoulder comprises several joints supported by muscles and tendons that make it possible for a wide range of motion.
+However, due to the complex structure of the shoulder, it is susceptible to various types of pain and issues.

-In most cases, shoulder pain arises from the rotator cuff, a group of muscles that keep the shoulder joint stable.
-Pain can result from the following:
+In most cases, shoulder pain may arise from the rotator cuff, a group of muscles that stabilise the shoulder joint.
+The pain may result from the following:

 - Tendinitis: Irritation or damage to the rotator cuff.